v-rajagt/IntuneDocs/intune/configuration/preference-file-settings-macos.md

 ## Next steps

 The profile is created, but it's not doing anything yet.
 Next, [assign the profile](device-profile-assign.md) and [monitor its status](device-profile-monitor.md).

+For help with configuring a prefrence file for Edge in MEM, you can go here - https://docs.microsoft.com/en-us/deployedge/configure-microsoft-edge-on-mac